 Who Will be There?

 Representatives from those agencies relevant to the specific project approval will be present.
-These may include the Department of City Planning, Bureau of Building Inspection, Department of Public Works, Pittsburgh Water and Sewer Authority, Allegheny County Health Department and Urban Redevelopment Authority.
+These may include the Department of City Planning; Department of Permits, Licenses, and Inspections; Department of Public Works; Pittsburgh Water and Sewer Authority; Allegheny County Health Department; and Urban Redevelopment Authority.
 The applicant is welcome to bring those involved in the project such as the property owner, architect or developer.

 What Should I Do After the Meeting?